stengvac/type-safe-gql-with-kotlin/doc/presentation.md

 ## About

 * Kotlin just a little bit :(.
-* Mainly GraphQL schema designing.
+* Focus primarily on designing GraphQL schemas.
-* GraphQL semantics for state representation.
-That's what will deliver type safety.
+* Emphasize GraphQL semantics for state representation, ensuring type safety.
-* Order Pizza API evolution Show case.
+* Showcase the evolution of the Order Pizza API.

 # API producer vs API consumer

-* Statement: **usually main API focus is on success scenario**.
+* Statement: **Usually, the primary focus of the API is on the success scenario**.
-* It is easy to implement.
+* This approach is straightforward to implement.
-* Is it fine tho?
-What about errors, validation errors?
+* However, is it sufficient?
+What about errors and validation errors?
-* Don't take me wrong I am not saying it is wrong approach.
-As usual it depends...
+* While not implying that it's the wrong approach, it's important to recognize its limitations.

-Today we will focus on case, where consumer has to react on validation errors:
+Today, we will concentrate on cases where the consumer must react to validation errors:
-* validation errors has to be well defined.
+* Validation errors need to be well-defined.
-* **Have you tried to consume validation errors from yours API?**
+* **Have you attempted to handle validation errors from your API?**

-and has to react accordingly.
-Is proposed API friendly in such situation?

 # What will we learn?

-* Improve GraphQL API behavior - state representation to consumer
+* Enhancing GraphQL API behavior for consumer state representation.
-* Reach Type safety on Client/Server
+* Achieving type safety on both client and server sides.
-* Less painful integration
+* Less painful integration.

-# Show case - Pizzeria
+# Showcase - Pizzeria

-* Webpage where customer can customize and Order Pizza:
+* A webpage where customer can customize and order Pizza:
-  * size: 32 cm or 45 cm
+  * Size: 32 cm or 45 cm
-  * base: tomato, creamy
+  * Base: tomato, creamy
-  * ingredients: ham, olives, ...
+  * Ingredients: ham, olives, ...
-* Order Pizza response contain `order id` and `price` to pay once customer show up to pick up pizza.
+* The Order Pizza response contain `order id` and `price` to be paid when customer arrives to pick up pizza.
-* Web has to provide excellent user experience.
+* The website aims to provide an excellent user experience
-  * That means handle validation errors returned by GraphQL API.
-Not just **something went wrong** message.
+  * including handling validation errors returned by the GraphQL API, rather than simply displaying a generic error message.
-  * Target is 5 stars rating

-API has 3 versions.
-Each version with different approaches, but provide exactly same behavior.
+The API has 3 versions, each with different approach, but all providing the same behavior.

 <p class="between-slide-space">

 # Version 1

-Lets start with GraphQL schema [version 1](../server/src/main/resources/schema/schema.graphqls).
+Let's begin with the GraphQL schema for [version 1](../server/src/main/resources/schema/schema.graphqls).

 ## Valid Order